yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/README.md

 ## Power Bi Template

 To Automate the process and ease the deployment process save the report as Power Bi Template .
-A sample Power BI template is already present in PBI Template folder pointing to Customer Table in Sample Catalog and default Customer Table is created   .
-When you open the template enter ServerHostname and HTTP Path value based on your Databricks ServerHostName and HTTP Path for DBSQL .
+A sample Power BI template(PBI-DB-Connection.pbit)  is already present in PBI Template folder pointing to Customer Table in Sample Catalog.   .
+When you open the template enter ServerHostname and HTTP Path value based on your Databricks ServerHostName and HTTP Path for DBSQL ,  a default Customer Table poiniting to  Customer Table in Sample Catalog is created .
 You can then add your respective catalog and tables and create report
 ![Screenshot 2023-11-13 at 7 16 53 PM](https://github.com/yati1002/PowerBi-Demo/assets/127162962/f4f0d804-6e6e-402d-84a3-874443ea36be)